ABeimbornCyber/ABeimbornCyber/README.md

 ## Hi there 👋

+I am a:
+  - Student
+  - Hacker
+  - Nerd
+  - Full-time follower of Christ

+Currently I am working on...
+- Gaining some more depth in my knowledge of programming, cybersecurity, IT, and Electrical Engineering

+I hope this can flourish into something beautiful - D.V.

 <!--
 **ABeimbornCyber/ABeimbornCyber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.